 The film industry in Michigan has a fairly robust infrastructure that already exists.
 These incentives will only add to the strength of our base of resources.
 Editorial facilities, stages, and prop houses will grow.
 An incentive also impacts other industries that directly support the production industry: carpenters, catering, location rentals, hair, makeup, hotels, and restaurants, to name a few.

-The Legislation Has Strong Bipartisan Support
+The Legislation Will Have Strong Bipartisan Support

 Legislators are beginning to understand the urgent need for creative solutions to our economic predicament and see the opportunity with a film incentive program.
 Other states, including neighboring states, have already reinstated film incentives or increased their offerings.
 Demand for production is high and growing, with marketers, TV, film, and streaming services looking for content.